I literally, what ended up happening, chat, what ended up happening was a lot of shit happened.

 Um, they didn't like that he was that he had that he was uh polygamous chat.

-And with Cassie, um, allegedly she saw him leaving a hotel with a girl that she didn't like, and that's why she broke the relationship off in 2018.
+And with Cassie, um, allegedly, she saw him leaving a hotel with a girl that she didn't like, and that's why she broke the relationship off in 2018.

 Um, and how they had been together for 11 years, and this was going on the whole time.

-Um, then they said kinks are not illegal.
+Then they said kinks are not illegal.

-You know, Diddy has yes, he has a strange sexual fetish, but that doesn't necessarily mean that he's a criminal.
+You know, Diddy has, yes, he has a strange sexual fetish, but that doesn't necessarily mean that he's a criminal.

-Um they talked about how Diddy paid for their houses, their vacations, their lifestyle.
+They talked about how Diddy paid for their houses, their vacations, their lifestyle.

-Um they talked about how Cassie was with Diddy for 11 years.
+They talked about how Cassie was with Diddy for 11 years.

 She broke up with her boyfriend at the time to be with Diddy while Diddy was married to Kim Porter.

-Um, and how both of them were very toxic and jealous of each other, um, and how they would beat each other, the violence was um bilateral, is what they were saying.
+So they talked about how they had a very toxic and jealous relationship and how both of them were very toxic and jealous of each other and how they would beat each other.

 Let's see here.

-They addressed it the video, they addressed the March 5th uh 2016 video.
+They addressed the March 5th, 2016 video.

-Um, and they said domestic violence is indefensible, but they wanted to make sure that when that video happened, guys, the defense claims that it was because Diddy saw something in her phone that he didn't like, and that's why if you guys noticed when he knocked over, he took her phone.
+And they said domestic violence is indefensible, but they wanted to make sure that when that video happened, guys, the defense claims that it was because Diddy saw something in her phone that he didn't like.

-So they're saying, look, it's domestic violence, it's indefensible, however, it needs to be proper tech context.
+So they're saying, look, it's domestic violence.

-This is domestic violence, not sex traffic.
+This is domestic violence, not sex trafficking.

 That was something that they really wanted to harp on.

-Um big piece of evidence here.
+Oh, big piece of evidence here.

-They the defense said the freak off videos came from Cassie.
+The defense said the freak off videos came from Cassie.

-So I'm gonna say that again, chat.
+So I'm going to say that again, Chat.

-Which is crazy because you would think Diddy would have to have the freak off videos, and you would think that the government got it from searching his homes.
+They said that the freak off videos came from Cassie chapter, which is crazy because you would think Diddy would have to have the freak off videos and you would think that the government got it from searching his homes.

-I saw that, I was like, wow, that's crazy.
+I was like, wow, that's crazy.

 You have a few chats.